j0nnib0y/mxtools/README.md

 **Possible arguments:**
 - path (download path, must exist already)
+- newname ("gbx" for the original Gbx file name, "mx" for the name on Mania-Exchange; "gbx" is default)
 - limit (number of maps which get downloaded)

 ... and all arguments from this site at Track Search: https://api.mania-exchange.com/documents/reference